syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 # Emoji Picker in ##Platform_Name## RichTextEditor control

-An emoji picker is a tool that allows users to easily add emojis or emoticons to their text.
-Typically, it is a small window or panel that displays a variety of emojis, arranged in different categories, such as smileys, animals, food, and so on.
+An emoji picker is a tool that allows users to add emojis or emoticons to their text easily.
+Typically, it is a small window or panel that displays a variety of emojis arranged in different categories, such as smileys, animals, food, and so on.
 Users can select the desired emoji by clicking on it or by typing its name in a search bar.

 ## Enabling the toolbar option and custom emojis.

-You can add the `EmojiPicker` tool to the toolbar of the RichTextEditor by utilizing the `toolbarSettings` [items](../api/rich-text-editor/toolbarSettings/#items) property.
+Add the `EmojiPicker` tool to the toolbar of the RichTextEditor by utilizing the `toolbarSettings` [items](../api/rich-text-editor/toolbarSettings/#items) property.

 By default, a predefined set of emojis is configured.
-However, you have the flexibility to customize these icons according to your needs.
-To achieve this, you can utilize the [emojiPickerSettings](../api/rich-text-editor/emojiPickerSettings/) property.
+However, you can customize these icons according to your needs.
+To achieve this, utilize the [emojiPickerSettings](../api/rich-text-editor/richTextEditorModel/#emojiPickerSettings) property.

 ```ts